microsoft/pxt-arcade/docs/skillmap/educator-info/space-map-info.md

 ### Session 1

-During this session, students will set up fully-fledged, initial version of their game.
-These modules will walk through spaceship setup, projectile shooting, enemy ship functionality, and animations.
+During this session, students will set up the initial version of their game.
+These modules walk through spaceship setup, projectile shooting, enemy ship functionality, and animations.

 #### 1. Prepare Your Ship